J. Lo joins Sanofi for pertussis awareness ads

 The campaign, dubbed “Sounds of pertussis,” includes TV and radio PSAs in English and Spanish urging new and expectant parents to make sure that they get vaccinated against pertussis, better known as whooping cough.

-In the TV spot, Lopez sits at a sound board, listening to a loop of children coughing, and says: “Pertussis is most often spread by parents, and it's potentially fatal to infants.
+In the TV spot, by Kaplan Thaler, the actress, singer and new mother sits at a sound board, listening to a loop of children coughing, and says: “Pertussis is most often spread by parents, and it's potentially fatal to infants.
 Even when babies themselves are vaccinated, they're not protected until after three or four doses.
-So, do what I did.
+So do what I did.
 Help protect your baby by protecting yourself.
 Ask your healthcare provider about the adult pertussis vaccine, ‘cause what would you do if your baby caught this from you?”

 Sanofi and the March of Dimes cited a 100% increase in US cases of pertussis between 2000-2003 and 2004-2007, and said Hispanic babies may be at greater risk of contracting the disease and dying from it.
 In addition to Spanish-language PSAs, the campaign also includes a four-part “radio novella” that will air on Spanish-language radio stations throughout the country.